 Fafnir is the dragon from the Nibelungen saga in Norse mytholygy, and appears under different names in the works of Tolkien.

 Aachen-based Fafnir built a range of engines up to 8hp V-twins under licence from the Werner brothers, and from 1903 produced complete motorcycles.
-Their engines were used by most early German and several British motorcycle manufacturers, and also makers as far afield as Australia.
+Their engines were used by most early German and several British motorcycle manufacturers, and also by firms as far afield as Australia.

 Founded in 1894 to produce sewing needles, the firm soon began production of bicycle spokes.
-Their first Fafnir engines were built in 1902 in single and v-twin format of 2 to 8hp.
+The first Fafnir engines were built in 1902 in single and v-twin format of 2 to 8hp.

 The firm produced car kits as early as 1904, and by 1908 complete automobiles were rolling out the factory door.
 After WWI car production resumed, but by 1925 the firm was in serious financial trouble and the banks killed Fafnir.